Lancaster Park: Cricket

 Cricket has long been played at Lancaster Park, which was built as a cricket ground.
 It staged the first Test in New Zealand on 10 January 1930, which was also the first Test played by New Zealand, in the 1929–30 series against England.
 Day/night cricket was made possible after the lighting towers were added in 1996—the first in a major New Zealand stadium.
 These were first put to use in 1997 when New Zealand played England in front of a crowd of 25,000.
 It was the ground where Richard Hadlee picked up the most 5-wicket hauls in New Zealand, his second century (151* against Sri Lanka) and his 400th Test wicket and where Nathan Astle scored 222 against England in a losing effort, including the fastest double-century in Test cricket.
-Brendan McCullum scored the fastest Twenty20 century against Australia at Lancaster Park, and a one-day-match fundraiser for Boxing Day Tsunami relief was held there in 2005, New Zealand against a World XI.
+Brendon McCullum scored the fastest Twenty20 century against Australia at Lancaster Park, and a one-day-match fundraiser for Boxing Day Tsunami relief was held there in 2005, New Zealand against a World XI.

 Because of the February 2011 Christchurch earthquake, and the liquefaction of the ground, One Day Internationals could not be played in the city until the upgrade of the Hagley Oval in preparation for the 2015 ICC Cricket World Cup as this was the only ground that had the capacity to host them.
 First-class matches have been moved to Rangiora Recreation Ground and Hagley Oval in Christchurch.

 Rugby league

 Lancaster Park has hosted matches for a number of clubs from the Australasian National Rugby League competition.
 The Wests Tigers and Sydney Roosters, who are both based in Sydney, have hosted matches at the ground.
-The 2011 ANZAC rugby league Test match was originally scheduled to be played at the stadium but was moved to the Robina Stadium on Australia's Gold Coast because of the damages from the 2011 Canterbury earthquake.
+The 2011 ANZAC rugby league Test match was originally scheduled to be played at the stadium but was moved to the Robina Stadium on Australia's Gold Coast because of the damage from the 2011 Canterbury earthquake.